snowmany19/ClientIQ/SECURITY_AUDIT_REPORT.md

-# 🔒 IncidentIQ Security Audit Report
+# 🔒 A.I.ncident📊 - AI Incident Management Dashboard Security Audit Report

 **Date:** December 2024
 **Auditor:** AI Security Assistant
-**Application:** IncidentIQ SaaS Platform
+**Application:** A.I.ncident📊 - AI Incident Management Dashboard SaaS Platform
 **Version:** 1.0.0 (Production Ready)

 ## 📊 Executive Summary

-IncidentIQ has been successfully upgraded from a development prototype to a production-ready SaaS application with enterprise-grade security.
+A.I.ncident📊 - AI Incident Management Dashboard has been successfully upgraded from a development prototype to a production-ready SaaS application with enterprise-grade security.
 All critical security vulnerabilities have been addressed, and the application now meets industry standards for secure SaaS platforms.

 ### 🎯 Security Grade: **A- (85/100)**